APeculiarCamber/ParaFinal_Project/README.txt

 POINTS.BIN:
-All programs assume that there is a "./pts" directory with a "points.bin" file, which is a binary file containing packed 2D points.
+All algorithm programs assume that there is a "../Points_Creator" directory with a "points.bin" file, which is a binary file containing packed 2D points, where . is the working directory of the program.
+If your recursively copy our project to AIMOS using the "-r" command line argument of scp, everything should work correctly for you.S
 See Point Generation Use.
+Alternatively, in EACH of our 3 slurm scripts the "../Points_Creator/points.bin" can be adjusted to whatever is desired but there is no command line argument for file location.

 Each C program file for the algorithms is accompanied by 4 shell scripts to run the program:
 "run_*.sh" compiles and runs the program to output the time taken to compute the convex hull, no output of the convex hull is given except its size.
 "run_*_debug.sh" compiles and runs the program and outputs the time taken AND the convex hull.
 "run_*_bulk.sh" runs the program assuming that it has already been compiled.
-"run-all-*-bench.sh" runs the benchmarking tests
+"run-all-*-bench.sh" runs the benchmarking tests using "run_*_bulk.sh"

 "run-all-*-bench.sh" takes no command line arguments.
 On a per algorithm basis, the other 3 scripts take the same command line arguments, which are as follows for each algorithm:
 -- Chan's Algorithm:
-	run_Chan.sh <number of nodes> <number of ranks PER NODE> <TOTAL number of points>
+	./run_Chan.sh <number of nodes> <number of ranks PER NODE> <TOTAL number of points>
 -- Quickhull:
-	run-quick.sh <number of nodes> <number of ranks PER NODE> <TOTAL number of points>
+	./run-quick.sh <number of nodes> <number of ranks PER NODE> <TOTAL number of points>
 -- Monotone Chain:
-	run_mono.sh <number of nodes> <number of ranks PER NODE> <TOTAL number of points> <oversampling>
+	./run_mono.sh <number of nodes> <number of ranks PER NODE> <TOTAL number of points> <oversampling>

 -- OVERSAMPLING NOTES:
 	-- oversampling is a special argument for monotone chain which specifies the amount of oversampling to perform for samplesort.